Skip to content

 Score Explanation

 iGaming Fit is strong because bet365 alone is the most credible endorsement an iGaming payment provider can have, and TrueLayer also runs William Hill payouts, Flutter, Casumo, Aspire Global and White Hat Gaming.
-Fees score near the top of our database — <1% Pay by Bank with zero rolling reserves is materially cheaper than Nuvei or Worldpay card acquiring.
+Fees score near the top of our database, since <1% Pay by Bank with zero rolling reserves is materially cheaper than Nuvei or Worldpay card acquiring.
 Security scores well: FCA AISP and PISP, PSD2-passported, ISO 27001, and bank-level SCA on every transaction since the payment is initiated from the player's own bank.
-Tech score is excellent — single REST API, real client libraries in four languages, Web SDK, sandbox, Postman collections, all documented properly.
-Geographic Coverage is the weak point at around 5.0 — 21 European countries is significant but the entire product is Europe-only with zero retail US/LATAM/Asia presence.
+Tech score is excellent: a single REST API, real client libraries in four languages, a Web SDK, sandbox, Postman collections, all documented properly.
+Geographic Coverage is the weak point at around 5.0, since 21 European countries is significant but the entire product is Europe-only with zero retail US/LATAM/Asia presence.
 The Zimpler acquisition closes the Nordics gap where Trustly used to dominate, but Brazil is still pending and the rest of the world simply does not exist for TrueLayer.
-User Trust at 4.2 reflects the 2.1/5 Trustpilot, which needs context: 32 reviews from end consumers who hit edge cases, not from operators who actually buy the service.
-G2 at 4.5 from B2B reviewers is the relevant signal.
+User Trust now reads 4.2/5 on Trustpilot from ~33 reviews, a tiny sample that recently swung positive rather than a meaningful operator signal either way.
+G2 at 4.5 from B2B reviewers is the relevant data point.

 Who Is TrueLayer Best For?